smartcontractkit/external-adapters-js/dydx-stark/README.md

 ### Send endpoint

-This endpoint will sign the input data with your private STARK key, and send it to the destination endpoint.
+This endpoint will sign the input price data with your private STARK key, and send it to the destination endpoint.

 - `dataPath`: Optional path where to find the price data, defaults to `result`
 - `asset`: Required asset name (of your choice, per asset. for example "USDBTC")